anxosanchez/CRECE/CRECE-Moodle-GradeBook/book/chapters/11-Grading examples.md

 | User 5         |   70.0 |   80.0 |        |                        75.0 |
 | Overal average |   88.0 |   93.3 |        |                        91.3 |

-Take a look at the information of _User 3_ who has completed two assessments that have been graded.
-His current course total is 95.50 (91+100)/2.
-However, this only works because the course total is the same as the assignment maximum grades.
-If the course total was 50, we could not have performed this simple calculation for the course total.
+If the course total was 75, we could not have performed this simple calculation for the course total.
 This is why Moodle first normalizes grades and then multiplies this by the maximum course total possible.

 So, the calculation that Moodle is actually doing for _User 3_ is: